-ART in FRANSCHHOEK (this article I wrote first appeared in the Cape Times on 7 October 2016)
+ART in FRANSCHHOEK (this article first appeared in the Cape Times in October 2016 / updated March 2019)

 As if superb wine, great food and breath-taking scenery weren’t enticing enough, Franschhoek has now added art into the mix to compliment its impressive offering.
-Art Franschhoek, an initiative organised and hosted by the Franschhoek Wine Valley, is taking place from 21 October to 13 November 2016 and aims to introduce and showcase emerging and established talent that can be viewed in a variety of artistic disciplines throughout the village.
+Art Franschhoek, an initiative organised and hosted by the Franschhoek Wine Valley.
+The inaugural event took place in 2016 and now happens annually in October, and aims to introduce and showcase art by emerging and established talent that can be viewed in a variety of artistic disciplines throughout the village.

 The journey to Franschhoek, fifty minutes from Cape Town, is as beautiful as the destination and the art that awaits.
 Depending on the time of the year, the vineyards are either awash in a pantone of autumn colours or verdant as far as the eye can see, framed by a glorious backdrop of blue tinged mountains.

 Curate your walkabout